-- (a) Plant any tree or plant; - (b) use any vehicle or equipment; or ride, drive a vehicle or animal in a manner or in a place which is likely to damage or ruin any grassed area or turf surface or otherwise interfere with the use of the reserve by another person; - (c) walk on any plot, bed, border or any other area set aside for vegetation; - (d) camp or pitch, erect or occupy any camp, tent, caravan or temporary structure: - (e) throw, place or allow to be thrown or placed any liquid, stone, stick, paper, dirt or other object, substance or thing into any wetland, lake or pond; - (f) use any children's playground equipment other than for the purpose for which it is provided; - (g) fish or swim in, paddle, dive or jump into or enter any wetland, lake, pond or fountain contrary to any sign erected in the reserve; - (h) abandon any animal or bird; - (i) destroy, damage or interfere with any flora or kill, injure or interfere with any fauna; - (j) light a fire or permit any fire to remain alight except in a barbecue or fire pit provided by Council or: - a. a portable liquid petroleum gas barbecue; - b. charcoal fuelled barbecue; - (k) Or allow any other condition on land owned or occupied by him or her to cause damage to or interfere with Council land or a road under the control of Council.
+- (a) use any vehicle or equipment; or ride, drive a vehicle or animal in a manner or in a place which is likely to damage or ruin any grassed area or turf surface or otherwise interfere with the use of the reserve by another person; - (b) walk on any plot, bed, border or any other area set aside for vegetation; - (c) camp or pitch, erect or occupy any camp, tent, caravan or temporary structure; - (d) throw, place or allow to be thrown or placed any liquid, stone, stick, paper, dirt or other object, substance or thing into any wetland, lake or pond; - (e) use any children's playground equipment other than for the purpose for which it is provided; - (f) fish or swim in, paddle, dive or jump into or enter any wetland, lake, pond or fountain contrary to any sign erected in the reserve;

+- (g) abandon any animal or bird; - (h) destroy, damage or interfere with any flora or kill, injure or interfere with any fauna; - (i) light a fire or permit any fire to remain alight except in a barbecue or fire pit provided by Council or: - a. a portable liquid petroleum gas barbecue; - b. charcoal fuelled barbecue; - (j) Or allow any other condition on land owned or occupied by him or her to cause damage to or interfere with council land or a road under the control of Council.

-61. Using Footpaths for Commercial Activities
+62. Using Footpaths for Commercial Activities

-- (1) A person must not, without a permit, use a footpath for commercial activities for:

-- (a) outdoor eating;

-- (b) displaying goods for sale;

-- (c) movable advertising signs that are not of a size or type where a permit is required under the Planning Scheme; and - (d) Street furniture. - (2) In addition to complying with any conditions of a permit, a person using a footpath for commercial activities must comply with any requirements in the Policies Manual. - (3) In addition to complying with any conditions of a permit, a person using a footpath for commercial activities must comply with any Code of Practice, Standard or Policy relating to people with a disability.
+- (1) A person must not, without a permit, use a footpath for commercial activities for: - (a) outdoor eating; - (b) displaying goods for sale; - (c) movable advertising signs that are not of a size or type where a permit is required under the Planning Scheme; and - (d) Street furniture. - (2) In addition to complying with any conditions of a permit, a person using a footpath for commercial activities must comply with any requirements in the policies manual. - (3) In addition to complying with any conditions of a permit, a person using a footpath for commercial activities must comply with any code of practice, standard or policy relating to people with a disability.